 Let’s be honest — the use of cannabis is peaking.
-Recreational puffs thrive in popularity, medical use is blooming, and marijuana stocks recorded the highest year-over-year revenue growth.
-Considering that this is a plant with strong psychoactive properties, are marijuana side effects on the rise as well?
+Recreational puffs thrive in popularity, medical use is blooming.
+Considering that this is a plant with strong psychoactive properties, are marijuana side effects also on the rise?

 After almost forty years of illicit drug stigma, marijuana use is going through a new renaissance.
 Drug decriminalization, legalization, and its medical potential have put it back on the media pedestal.